Azure/fleet/docs/howtos/crp.md

   resourceSelectors:
     - ...
   policy:
-    placementType: PickAll
+    placementType: PickN
     numberOfClusters: 3
     affinity:
         clusterAffinity:
             preferredDuringSchedulingIgnoredDuringExecution:
                 weight: 20
-                perference:
+                preference:
                 - labelSelector:
                     matchLabels:
-                        critial-level: 1
+                        critical-level: 1
 ```

-The `ClusterResourcePlacement` object above will pick first clusters with the `critial-level=1`
+The `ClusterResourcePlacement` object above will pick first clusters with the `critical-level=1`
 on it; if only there are not enough (less than 3) such clusters, will Fleet pick clusters with no
 such label.